Checkpoint 300: Location

-Nearby landmarks on the Jerusalem side include Rachel's Tomb (also known as Al-Aqsa Mosque).
+Nearby landmarks on the Jerusalem side include Rachel's Tomb (also known as Bilal bin Rabah mosque).
 On the Bethlehem side is The Walled Off Hotel.

 History

 People have crossed between Jerusalem and Bethlehem for as long as people have lived in the two areas.
 The checkpoint is more recent; it began in the 1990s as a temporary checkpoint, built with sandbags and cement blocks and manned by soldiers who checked Palestinian documents as they entered Jerusalem.
 The checkpoint in its current format as a "terminal checkpoint" was established in 2005.

 The checkpoint building was renovated in 2010, 2014, and 2019.
 The 2019 renovation included new "welcome" signs and biometric "smart gates".
 Qalandia checkpoint received a similar upgrade around the same time.

 Prior to the Gaza war, Palestinians with entry permits were allowed through Checkpoint 300, according to B'Tselem.
 In 2019, an estimated 15,000 people passed through the checkpoint "on busy mornings."
 The crossing was shut down temporarily after the October 7 attacks (2023), then reopened in December.
 According to Machsom Watch, traffic through the checkpoint was very low in late 2023 and early 2024.
-It was closed during the Iran–Israel war in June 2025, then reopened in July.
+It was closed during the Twelve-Day War in June 2025, then reopened in July.
 In August 2025, Machsom Watch reported that "only a few hundred" people move into Jerusalem through the checkpoint per day, and many busses leave the nearby bus stop empty or with only a few passengers.
-Author Mark Griffiths reported in August 2025 that passing through the checkpoint takes between 40 minutes and two hours.
+Author Mark Griffiths reported in August 2025 that passing through the checkpoint took between 40 minutes and two hours.

 Operations

 According to Machsom Watch, the checkpoint is manned at all times by a combination of Israeli Defense Forces soldiers and private security guards.
-Vehicles with Israeli plates may pass through at all hours, provided the people in the car have Israeli or Jerusalem IDs or foreign passports, and the inspector is not busy.
+Vehicles with Israeli plates may pass through at all hours, provided the people in the car have Israeli identification cards, Jerusalem identification cards, or foreign passports, and the inspector is not busy.

-Conditions are different for Palestinians.
+Conditions are generally different for Palestinian citizens.
 Palestinian vehicles may not enter at this checkpoint and must travel into Jerusalem on foot.
 The checkpoint is primarily available for day commuters, so the Bethlehem side closes at 12:30pm and the Jerusalem side closes at 5:00pm.
 A Palestinian worker who is late to pass through the checkpoint or forgets to scan their card is subject to punishment, including revocation of their work permit, sometimes for weeks or months at a time.

 Turnstiles, fingerprint and iris scanners, metal detectors, and x-ray machines are used to control movement, verify identity, and inspect travelers for contraband.